 The College purchases insurance from commercial vendors for workers' compensation, property/casualty and liability coverage.
+In addition, our very active Wellness Committee provides programs that are available to all employees.

 Independent Audit

 State statutes require an annual audit by independent certified public accountants.
 The Linn-Benton Board of Education selected the accounting firm of Kenneth Kuhns & Co. to conduct the annual audit.
 In addition to meeting the requirements set forth in Oregon statutes, the audit also was designed to meet the requirements of Government Auditing Standards and the Uniform Guidance.